Team

 Post-doc Researcher

 Christian studied business administration with a focus on marketing at the University of Innsbruck and Hanken (Helsinki).
-Today he works as a marketing consultant, lecturer and post-doc researcher.
+Today he works as a marketing consultant, lecturer, and post-doc researcher.
 His main research area is enthusiastic consumers and revolves around how consumer culture is shaped by digital media and how this affects shared value creation and market dynamics.
 Methodologically, he focuses on digital and qualitative research methods.
-Christian has published his research in Organization Studies, Management Learning and European Journal of Marketing, among others.
+Christian has published his research in Organization Studies, Management Learning, and the European Journal of Marketing, among others.

 Ramona